WoSIS - Contributing institutions and experts

 - UNEP, United Nations Environment Programme (UNEP), various inputs mainly through regional SOTER activities.

-Category B (Profile data standardised according to regular WoSIS workflow; the standardised data may only be used to generate SoilGrids products and, as such, are not publicly available)
+Category B: Includes profile data standardised according to regular WoSIS workflow.
+However, the standardised data may only be used by ISRIC WDC-Soils to generate SoilGrids and similar products (i.e. output as a result of advanced data processing).
+As such, these point data are not publicly available, only the 'derived products' (visualizations, maps) themselves.

-- Argentina, a collection of soil profile data compiled at the National Agricultural Technology Institute (INTA) in the framework of the 'Space time modelling of SOC changes project' (TNC) project.
+- Argentina, a selection of soil profile data compiled at the National Agricultural Technology Institute (INTA) in the framework of the 'Space time modelling of SOC changes project' (TNC) project; the majority of these observations are from the Argentinian SISINTA soil database.

-- Ghana, Rwanda, Ugana and Tanazania, a collection of topsoil data collected by Vital Signs.
+- Ghana, Rwanda, Uganda and Tanazania, a collection of topsoil data collected by Vital Signs.

 - Ireland, a selection of soil profile data provided by Teagasc (Agriculture and Food Development Authority).